rachtsingh/ibp_vae/README.md

 if you run into problems by making an issue.

 We can also be contacted at [rachitsingh@college.harvard.edu](rachitsingh@college.harvard.edu), and [jeffreyling@alumni.harvard.edu](jeffreyling@alumni.harvard.edu), and feel free to send us an email.

+# Quickstart

+To run the code with GPU support, navigate to `src/lgamma` and do `./make.sh`.

+Navigate to base directory and run

+`python scripts/run_s_ibp_concrete.py --savefile testsave`

+`--savefile` is a required argument.
+Models will be saved under `models/` (last, and best over epochs) and train, valid, test curves and timings are saved under `runs/`.

+Use `--help` to see arguments.